wacncontent/techcontent/articles/hdinsight/hdinsight-hbase-build-java-maven.md

     function FindAzure {
         # Is there an active Azure subscription?
-        $sub = Get-AzureSubscription -ErrorAction SilentlyContinue
+        $sub = Get-AzureRmSubscription -ErrorAction SilentlyContinue
         if(-not($sub))
         {
             throw "No active Azure subscription found!
-If you have a subscription, use the Import-AzurePublishSettingsFile cmdlet to login to your subscription."
+If you have a subscription, use the Login-AzureRmAccount -EnvironmentName AzureChinaCloud cmdlet to login to your subscription."
         }
     }